 Farming Together – a resource for primary producers to help you collaborate, value-add, build marketplace strength and boost returns.

 - Farming Together has interacted with more than 28,500 primary producers, from more than 450 groups

-- Of 132 applications for competitive funding, more than 50 groups were successful in securing a total of $5.5m and have all completed their projects.
-Completion reports will all be submitted by late May.
+- Of 132 applications for competitive funding, more than 50 groups were successful in securing a total of $5.5m and most of these have completed their projects

-- 1155 Expert Services (in needs assessment, business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $2.2m, with 1070 completed by May 15, 2018
+- 1155 Expert Services (in needs assessment, business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) were completed, an investment of more than $2.3m